Heidistein/panjerd3/README.md

 **Be sure the line endings are UNIX**

 #### stations
-In the /stations folder uis the place the stations go.
+In the /stations folder is the place the stations go.
 The name on the screen is the name of the station with the first three characters chopped off.
 Those are used for sorting.
 Example:
 - 01_Technomancer radio